- Cancer Awareness

 That said, if you decide to add a pet to your home, keep in mind that dogs and cats (while the most popular) are not your only options.
 Studies have shown health benefits from many types of human-animal interactions, including those with fish, horses and even dolphins.

-One common denominator, though, is that people tend to get the greatest benefits, both physically and emotionally, from an animal they feel a personal attachment to.
+One common denominator, though, is that people tend to get the greatest health benefits from owning a pet, both physically and emotionally, from an animal they feel a personal attachment to.
 So if you’re interested in experiencing all the great attributes that animals have to offer, getting a pet of your own may be just what the doctor ordered.

 *Photo provided by Cancer Fighters Thrive™ magazine and Bart Harris Photography, Inc